ulsdevteam/pkp-clamav/README.md

 Most users will probably want to use a unix socket connection; in this case, prepend "unix://" to the path.
 (For example, "unix:///var/run/clamav/clamd.sock") This plugin has not been extensively tested with other socket connections.

+Socket connections will operate on a timeout; files that are not scanned in the alloted time will be either allowed through or blocked, depending on the plugin configuration.
+These options (both listed under the "Advanced" heading) only affect the socket connection for the Clam AV daemon.

 ## Usage

 When uploading a submission file through the Author Submission Steps, or via the Editorial interface, or via the Review process, the submission file will be scanned.
 If a virus is detected, the upload will be canceled and warning notification will be displayed.